Matt Haney is a Monster

 Outnumbered by the infuriated crowd, Haney claimed he too was upset, and that he needs to do better.
 That he should be held accountable.

 Yet he never made the commitment to stop the drug dealers.
 Instead, Haney deflects, saying it’s not in his control.
-It is.
+But it is.
 His allegiances are with his friend, district attorney Chesa Boudin, who has been candid about his intention to not prosecute the dealers.
 During that protest Haney was asked if he supports the recall movement to oust Boudin.
 He shook his head.
+No.

 I’ll bet a Benjamin those services won’t include detox and rehabilitation.
 Not one hotel will be a designated sober living environment.
 What they almost certainly will offer: a nonstop supply of drug paraphernalia, including fentanyl straws and foil.

 And quality of life will continue to erode.